GluuFederation/flex/docs/install/vm-install/ubuntu.md

 ## Ubuntu Flex Uninstallation

-Removing Janssen is a two step process:
+Removing Flex is a two step process:

 1. Delete files installed by Gluu Flex
 1. Remove and purge the `jans` package